Stable presentation length of 3-manifold groups: Introduction

 Milnor and Thurston~\cite{milnor1977characteristic} considered some characteristic numbers of manifolds, where ``characteristic'' means multiplicativity for the finite sheeted coverings, i.e. an invariant $C$ of manifolds is a characteristic number if it holds that $C(N) = d \cdot C(M)$ for any $d$-sheeted covering $N \to M$.
 For example, the Euler characteristic and the simplicial volume are characteristic numbers.
 We say such an invariant is \textit{volume-like} instead of a characteristic number in order to indicate similarity to the volume.
-Milnor and Thurston introduced the following volume-like invariant of a manifold, which is called the stable $\Delta$-complexity by Francaviglia , Frigerio and Martelli~\cite{francaviglia2012stable}. \textit{$\Delta$-complexity} $\sigma (M)$ of a closed 3-manifold $M$ is the minimal number of simplices in a triangulation of $M$. $\Delta$-complexity is not volume-like, but an upper volume in the sense of Reznikov~\cite{reznikov1996volumes}, i.e. it holds that $\sigma (N) \leq d \cdot \sigma(M)$ for any $d$-sheeted covering $N \to M$.
+Milnor and Thurston introduced the following volume-like invariant of a manifold, which is called the stable $\Delta$-complexity by Francaviglia , Frigerio and Martelli~\cite{francaviglia2012stable}.
+The \textit{$\Delta$-complexity} $\sigma (M)$ of a closed $n$-manifold $M$ is the minimal number of $n$-simplices in a triangulation of $M$.
+In this paper we use the term ``triangulation'' in a weak sense, i.e. a triangulation of a manifold $M$ is a cellular decomposition of $M$ such that each cell is a simplex.
+The $\Delta$-complexity is not volume-like, but an upper volume in the sense of Reznikov~\cite{reznikov1996volumes}, i.e. it holds that $\sigma (N) \leq d \cdot \sigma(M)$ for any $d$-sheeted covering $N \to M$.
 Then a natural way gives a volume-like invariant defined by

 where the infimum is taken over the finite sheeted coverings of $M$. $\sigma _{\infty} (M) $ is called the stable $\Delta$-complexity of $M$.